At a Glance

 Nasro is one among those millions.
 A Somali-born girl living in the world’s largest refugee camp in Kenya, Nasro is the subject of the extraordinary new film Brave Girl Rising.
 Produced by the creators of the 2013 film Girl Rising and released to mark International Women’s Day, this 17-minute film shares Nasro’s story as told by the Somali poet Warsan Shire.

-Created in partnership with Girl Rising, the following teaching ideas invite students to engage with Nasro’s story and examine the challenges she faces and the strength she discovers.
-They also explore how an individual’s story, told with rich imagery and language, can spark empathy and ethical reflection on an issue whose vast scale can be difficult to grasp.
-The teaching ideas are suitable for both social studies and literature classrooms and can be used together or singly over one or more class periods.
-For more resources on teaching Brave Girl Rising, including fact sheets, viewing guides, and project based lessons, please explore Girl Rising’s robust curriculum.
+This mini-lesson invite students to engage with Nasro’s story and examine the challenges she faces and the strength she discovers.
+It also explores how an individual’s story, told with rich imagery and language, can spark empathy and ethical reflection on an issue whose vast scale can be difficult to grasp.

 Begin by sharing with students basic statistics about global migration, using the information listed above or in Girl Rising’s Issue Fact Sheet on Refugees and Displaced Persons.
 A brief look at EarthTime’s animated map Global Refugee Crisis: The Big Picture, which shows the movement of refugees from 2000–2016, can also illustrate the worldwide scope and scale of this issue.

 One of the biggest challenges in responding to this global refugee crisis is encouraging the world community to care and to help.
 In the film Reporter, New York Times journalist Nicholas Kristof, who often writes about the challenges facing refugees, discusses the human tendency to turn away from mass suffering and his struggle as a journalist to spark readers’ concern about problems that seem far away.